IntersectMBO/plutus/docs/raml/README.md

 higher-order functions.
-However, the technique of _defunctionalisation_, due to John Reynolds, can be used to convert higher-order programs to first-order ones, representing higher-order represented in the source language).
+However, the technique of _defunctionalisation_, due to John Reynolds, can be used to convert higher-order programs to first-order ones, representing higher-order functions as members of algebraic datatypes (essentially closures represented in the source language).
 I tried some examples with Peano numbers to see if this would make Church and Scott encoded data amenable to RAML analyses.